punit-kulal/chatapp/README.md

 # chatapp
-A javafx based chat application which uses tcp connection to connect two friends to chat
+A JavaFX based chat application which uses TCP connection to connect two friends to chat.

+It also stores contact information as Name, IP address in JSON format and also uses this contact data to avoid reentering of IP address.